 Trump, Clinton spar on Twitter after former candidate ripped Russia for loss

-Hillary Clinton on Wednesday called out Russia for her loss in November and linked alleged Russian interference to then-candidate Trump and she said she hopes investigators are able to unmask the plot.
+President Trump trolled Hillary Clinton after the former Democratic presidential nominee blamed a litany of factors -- including Russia, Facebook and national misogyny -- for her 2016 loss during a Wednesday forum in California.

-"What we saw in this election particularly the first time we had the tech revolution really weaponized politically," she said.
-"It was aimed at me but it's a much deeper, more persistent effort to literally turn the clock back on so much of what we have achieved as a country."
+Trump even resurrected his infamous "Crooked Hillary" nickname for Clinton in a Twitter jab at his ex-general election foil.

-President Trump took to Twitter later to say that Clinton “blames everybody but herself, refuses to say she was a terrible candidate.
-Hits Facebook & even Dems & DNC.”
+"Crooked Hillary Clinton now blames everybody but herself, refuses to say she was a terrible candidate.
+Hits Facebook & even Dems & DNC," Trump wrote.

-Clinton responded to Trump, tweeting, “People in covfefe houses shouldn’t throw covfefe.”
+Clinton responded to Trump by mocking a viral typo of his, tweeting, “People in covfefe houses shouldn’t throw covfefe.”

-A day earlier, Trump tweeted the word just after midnight as part of a since-deleted message ostensibly decrying the media’s coverage of his administration.
+Donald Trump Jr. appeared to have gotten in the last word, however, alluding to his dad's digs in the White House.

-“Despite the constant negative press covfefe,” Trump wrote in a tweet that received more than 100,000 retweets and 100,000 likes before being deleted.
+"What house is he in again???
+That's what I thought.
+You're trying too hard," he wrote on Twitter.